 Shop the Look

-I’m downsizing from almost 3000 square feet to 1300 soon, so I’m constantly looking for anything that makes space feel larger.
+I’m downsizing from 3000 square feet to 1300 soon, so I’m constantly looking for anything that makes the space feel larger.
 I’d love to hear your best tips and to see your before and after photos, tag us with #foodnfabric.
 I can’t wait to take you along on the decorating journey in the new house, subscribe so you’ll be the first to know.